ICP-Y2/workshop-week-2-sudipmagaratia24-star/README.md

 Write a brief note about the results of simulating a simple electric circuit by connecting components directly..

+From above experiment we observe that when 9V of battery is connected with LED along with resistor.
+The intensity of the LED is invertionaly porportionaly to the resistance of the resistor.
+When the resistance increases the intensity of the LED decreases and vice versa.

 ```

 **3.2.
 Simulating a simple electric circuit by using a breadboard to connect components.**